ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-5.md

 ```

 If you had a pointer `p1` that was meant to be used with `allocation 1`, you could
-incremement that to point beyond `allocation 2`, all the way into `allocation 3`.
+increment that to point beyond `allocation 2`, all the way into `allocation 3`.
 You could still "buffer overflow" as long as the amount you overflow
 by is larger than `allocation 2`.
 If the amount is less than that, `p1` would point
 into `allocation 2` and the problem would be caught as we would expect.